BatteryDataAlliance/pymacnet/README.md

 ## <a name="Docs"></a>Documentation

 All documentation was generated with [pydoc](https://docs.python.org/3/library/pydoc.html).
-To regenerate the documentation type the following command from the top level directory of the repository:
+To re-generate the documentation type the following command from the top level directory of the repository:

 ```
 pdoc --html .